 The best variety of coffee produced in India is Monsoon Malabar.
 The country produces 234,000 metric tons per year.
 Interestingly, one of the stages of its production involves exposure to monsoon conditions.
 Coffee trees in India are planted in the southern Indian states of Kerala, Tamil Nadu, and Karnataka.

 The African country is especially known for Robusta coffee.
 Their coffee plants have been cultivated for generations.
 Their trees are rare natural coffee trees located deep in the rainforest.
 Uganda produces 209,325 metric tons per year.

 Factually, Ugandan coffee is distinct from another form of the bean, and it has a wine acidity with huge hints of chocolate.
-The Robusta beans are grown in areas like Western Nile, Okoro region, and in Northern regions like Lira and Gulu.
+The Robusta beans are grown in Western Nile, Okoro region, and Northern regions like Lira and Gulu.

 Nicaragua coffee makes up 1.3% of the world’s coffee.
 Their wide variety is Arabica, which amounts to 98%, while Robusta yields 2%.
 Nicaragua produces 140,400 metric tons per year.
 Its major areas include its border in the north with Honduras to Lake Cocibolca.
 Other regions are Nueva Segovia, Jinotega and Matagalpa.